 Introduction

 When you glance at a clock and see 11 hours, you might instantly wonder how many minutes that actually represents.
-While the answer—660 minutes—seems straightforward, understanding why this conversion works and how to apply it in everyday situations can save time, avoid mistakes, and even sharpen your mental math skills.
-Now, in this article we’ll explore the relationship between hours and minutes, break down the conversion step by step, showcase real‑world examples, and address common misconceptions.
+Think about it: while the answer—660 minutes—seems straightforward, understanding why this conversion works and how to apply it in everyday situations can save time, avoid mistakes, and even sharpen your mental math skills.
+In this article we’ll explore the relationship between hours and minutes, break down the conversion step by step, showcase real‑world examples, and address common misconceptions.
 By the end, you’ll not only know the exact number of minutes in 11 hours, but you’ll also be equipped to handle any time‑conversion challenge that comes your way.

 Detailed Explanation